What are the Great Rides?

 What about e-bikes?

 E-bikes are welcome on the Great Rides trails, with details given on each ride page.
 Due to the length and remoteness of some sections of trail it is essential that e-bike riders have sufficient battery power for the distance and are fit enough to finish if there’s a technical hitch.
-Note also that on some trails you may need to lift or carry your bike over obstacles.
+On some trails you may even need to lift or carry your bike over obstacles.
 Regardless of the trail, responsibility for e-bike use remains with individual riders.
 Bike hire companies can help you choose the right bike for you and the trail, and provide tips on how to ride and where to recharge.

 What do I need to take?

 What you pack and the clothing you wear will vary greatly according to your ride’s length, grade and remoteness.
-Local bike hire shops and tour operators can provide advice for your specific adventure, but you may also find our What to pack list useful.
+Local bike hire shops and tour operators can provide advice for your specific adventure, but you may also find our what to pack list useful.

-Are the trails open all year round?
+Are the trails open all year-round?

-Many of the trails offer enjoyable riding conditions all year round, with spring and autumn an appealing alternative to summer due to cooler temperatures, vibrant seasonal colours and fewer people on popular rides.
+Many of the trails offer enjoyable riding conditions year-round, with spring and autumn an appealing alternative to summer due to cooler temperatures, vibrant seasonal colours and fewer people on popular rides.
 Winter can also prove an excellent time to ride, especially on trails within view of snowy mountain ranges.
 Regardless of the time of year, it is recommended that you check in with locals or the official website for current trail conditions, as washouts and other trail closures do occur.

 What about the weather?

 New Zealand’s climate is extremely changeable, so it’s vital to check the weather forecast and take appropriate clothing for all likely conditions.
-You can read more about what to expect in the ‘Watch the Weather’ section of Riding Safely.
+You can read more about what to expect in the ‘watch the weather’ section of riding safely.

 Is there accommodation on the trails?

-What about food & drink?
+What about food and drink?

 Calling into cafes, restaurants and pubs is another highlight of many trails, presenting the opportunity to sample local wine and food, and linger in beautiful gardens and other alfresco settings.
 Other trails venture into remote places where there’s no food or drink whatsoever, so a packed lunch and snacks are the order of the day.
 The individual trail descriptions tell you what to expect.